whitestephanie/whitestephanie.github.io/README.md

--whitestephanie.github.io
+whitestephanie.github.io
 =========================

 My personal website for MMC 3260.

 I want to make a personal website explaining how to make mac n cheese.

-I want to do well.
+I want to do well. one more time.